topunix/django-db-purge/README.md

 python manage.py db_purge
 ```

 Include purge in your INSTALLED_APPS.
-Then, create your database purgers or file purgers in the admin interface.
+Then, create your

 Then, either periodically call the purge management command (e.g., via a system cronjob), or install and configure django-cron (add purge.cron to your CRON_CLASSES in your settings.py).
 The builtin CronJob class is set to run every 4 hours.
 You can change this by altering your settings.py and adding PURGE_CRON_RUN_AT_TIMES to an array of times you want to run the job at (e.g., ['1:00'] to run at 1am).